Paying Council Tax on empty properties

 Any property empty and unfurnished for five years or more will be charged an additional 200% on its Council Tax bill.
 This means that you will be liable for three times the normal Council Tax amount.

-From April 2021, any property empty and unfurnished for ten years or more will be charged an additional 300% on its Council Tax bill.
+Any property empty and unfurnished for ten years or more will be charged an additional 300% on its Council Tax bill.
 This means that you will be liable for four times the normal Council Tax amount.

 By charging extra Council Tax, we aim to increase the availability of affordable housing and reduce homelessness by bringing empty homes back into use.